European shares touch 1-week low after weak China data hits miners

 * Miners among top fallers after Chinese data

-* DAX falls despite strong German industrial output data (Updates with closing prices)
+* DAX falls despite strong German industrial output data (Adds detail, updates prices)

 LONDON, March 8 European shares slipped to a one-week low on Tuesday, after poor trade data from China, the world's top metals consumer, put pressure on industrial metals prices and the mining sector.

-The STOXX Europe 600 Basic Resources index fell 9.3 percent, the top sectoral decliner, dragged down by falls of 8.5 to 18.1 percent in the shares of BHP Billiton, Anglo American, Rio Tinto and Glencore.
+The STOXX Europe 600 Basic Resources index fell 7 percent, the top sectoral decliner, dragged down by a 6.4 to 12.3 percent fall in shares of BHP Billiton, Anglo American, Rio Tinto and Glencore.

 "Much weaker Chinese exports clearly point to additional trouble for the Chinese economy in the months ahead, with the global growth slowdown continuing to take a toll," said Markus Huber, trader at City of London Markets.